Gabrora/watchlist-api/README.md

-this is a small API project to manage user's watchlist there are 4 http methods:
+this is a small API project to manage user's watchlist, there are 4 http methods:
 - 1 GET /api/Content  method returns all movies based on the search word.
 - 2 GET /api/WatchList method returns all the user's movies in hes/hers watchlist.